straider/CoDeAr/README.md

 The configuration works under one of two modes:

-- **Multiple**: each configuration file is merged against the current configuration in order to fullfil a complete configuration;
+- **Multiple**: each configuration file is merged against the current configuration in order to fulfil a complete configuration;
 - **Flat**: only one configuration file is read and it must correspond to a complete configuration.

 The default mode is to read multiple configuration files and merged them into one virtual complete file.
 The flat mode must be enabled through a specific command-line option.